Skip to main content

 19.3 Definition of “off-label medicines”

 The summary of product characteristics (SPC) lists: indications, dose ranges, methods of administration and age restrictions as granted by the marketing authorisation for each medicine licensed for use within the UK.
 Any use not in accordance with the SPC is considered “off-label”, or an unlicensed use.
-This policy also applies to products used outside their product license “off label use”, or herbal or homeopathic products.
+This policy also applies to products used outside their product licence “off label use”, or herbal or homeopathic products.
 Off label prescribing should only be carried out by senior prescribers within their area of competence, and should be supported either by trust or national guidance.

 20 Clinical trails including pharmaceutical products

-• Anyone considering conducting a clinical trial must refer to the MHRA guidelines Description of the Medicines for Human Use (Clinical Trials) Regulations 2004.
+• Anyone considering conducting a clinical trial must refer to the MHRA guidelines Description of the Medicines for Human Use (Clinical Trials) Regulations (2004).

-• Any clinical trial within the trust can only be undertaken after careful consideration and approval from the medicines management committee.
+• Any clinical trial within the trust can only be undertaken after careful consideration and approval from the Medicines Management Committee.

 • If the trial is sponsored by a pharmaceutical company it must comply with the guidelines on compensation issued by the Association of the British Pharmaceutical Industry (ABPI).